 No Matter What by Debi Gliori: I’m grim and grumpy,” says Small to Large, “and I don’t think you love me at all.”
 But nothing could be further from the truth–and Large knows just how to reassure Small in this warm and tender story about a child’s biggest worry and a parent’s endless capacity for love.
 The key message here is the reassurance to kids about a parent’s endless capacity for love.
 For ages 2+.
 Read Little Parachutes review of this book HERE or Click the image to view on Amazon.

 This book translates anxiety from the jargon of psychology into concrete experiences that children can relate to.
 Children and their parents will understand the biological and emotional components of anxiety responsible for the upsetting symptoms they experience.
-Please Explain Anxiety to Me, 2nd Edition gives accurate physiological information in child friendly language.
+Please Explain Anxiety to Me, 2nd Edition gives accurate physiological information in child-friendly language.
 A colorful dinosaur story explains the link between brain and body functioning, followed by practical therapeutic techniques that children can use to help themselves.
 Age level 3-7.
 Click the image to view on Amazon.

 “What to Do” Guides for Kids

-What to Do When You Worry Too Much: A Kid’s Guide to Overcoming Anxiety (What to Do Guides for Kids): “What to Do When You Worry Too Much” is an interactive self-help book designed to guide 6-12 year olds and their parents through the cognitive-behavioral techniques most often used in the treatment of generalized anxiety.
+What to Do When You Worry Too Much: A Kid’s Guide to Overcoming Anxiety (What to Do Guides for Kids): “What to Do When You Worry Too Much” is an interactive self-help book designed to guide 6-12-year-olds and their parents through the cognitive-behavioral techniques most often used in the treatment of generalized anxiety.
 Engaging, encouraging, and easy to follow, this book educates, motivates, and empowers children to work towards change.
 It includes a note to parents by psychologist and author Dawn Huebner, PhD.For ages 8-12.
 Click the image to view on Amazon.

 What to Do When You Feel Too Shy: A Kid’s Guide to Overcoming Social Anxiety (What-to-Do Guides for Kids): What to Do When You Feel Too Shy is meant to help kids with social phobias and anxiety using an approach based on cognitive-behavioral principles.
 Through a variety of examples, activities, and step-by-step instructions, middle-grade children will learn how to speak up, participate, and expand their comfort zones.
 Includes an “Introduction to Parents and Caregivers.”
 For ages 8-12.
 Click the image to view on Amazon.

-What to Do When You’re Scared and Worried: A Guide for Kids: From a dread of spiders to panic attacks, kids have worries and fears, just like adults.
-This is a book kids can turn to when they need advice, reassurance, and ideas.
+What to Do When You’re Scared and Worried: A Guide for Kids: From dread of spiders to panic attacks, kids have worries and fears, just like adults.
+This is book kids can turn to when they need advice, reassurance, and ideas.
 They’ll find out where fears and worries come from, practice Fear Chasers and Worry Erasers, and learn to seek help for hard-to-handle fears they can’t manage on their own.
 For ages 9-13.
 Click the image to view on Amazon.